mohit41999/mohit41999/README.md

 - 👋 Hi, I’m @mohit41999
-- 👀 I’m interested in Mobile Application Development
+- 👀 I’m interested in Software Enginnering and Softwware Development.
-- 🌱 I’m currently learning Flutter for Cross platform Application Development
+- 🌱 A motivated learner also interested in Data Analysis and Visualization
-- 💞️ I’m looking to collaborate on Projects related to flutter
+- 💞️ Mobile Application Development using flutter and Dart.
 - 📫 How to reach me Github: mohit41999, Email: mohit41999@gmail.com

 <!---